CSCC01/team_01-project/TeamAgreement.md

 ## Methods of communication
 1. Each member is expected and has the responsibility to participate in the discussion.
-1. **Slack** is the main tool we use for basic communication, with responding time less than 2 hours.(9a.m-12p.m) If the response time is always long, we may use peer adjustment.
+1. **Slack** is the main tool we use for basic communication, with responding time less than 2 hours (9a.m-12p.m).
+If the response time is always long, we may use peer adjustment.
 1. **Zoom** (or maybe Teams) is the main tool we use for video communication.
     * Each member has 2 chances to be absent for some reasons.
 From the third time, peer adjustment may be used.
 1. For emergency contact, we use mobile phone in case of network problems.